playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaComet.md

 }
 ```

-For an example of a Comet helper, see the [Play Streaming Example](https://github.com/playframework/play-scala-streaming-example).
+For an example of a Comet helper, see the `play-scala-streaming-example` in the  [Play Samples](https://github.com/playframework/play-samples) repository.

 ## Debugging Comet